dis-is-pj/Movie-Recommender-System/README.md

 Link to the web application :- https://recommendor-system.herokuapp.com/

+I also wrote a blog about this project which help you understand the overall process :- https://www.academyofdatascience.com/blog-by-prashant/

 I used Flask web framework in built in Python to put in on web.

 # Files Brief